What are the Signs That it’s Time for a Career Change?

 Nobody enjoys feeling out of their depth.
 However, feeling too comfortable in your role is dangerous too.

-We spend so much time working to get better at our job and get into that zone of competency and comfort that it may sound crazy to try and get out of it.
+We spend so much time working to get better at our job, to get into that zone of competency and comfort that it may sound crazy to try and get out of it.

 However, it’s important that do.
 When we’re too comfortable in our roles, we don’t grow.
 There is no drive to learn new skills, no new pressures to create diamonds.
 We stagnate.

-And let’s face it, it’s those times in which you’re facing up against a challenge which perhaps makes you feel nervous and uncomfortable that you bring out your best.
 Challenge and growth is a key indicator of happiness.
-Not only this, but future employers want evidence of your go-get it attitude.
+Not only this, but future employers want evidence of your go-get-it attitude.

 They say comfort is the enemy of achievement, and whilst we’re not sure this is true all of the time (I’d rather wear padded hiking boots than stilettos to climb Everest) it certainly rings true for career stagnation.